Books have been written about the subject, so this short article can only scratch the surface.

 Such feelings are probably due to stress related to some extent, but not necessarily entirely, to the dispute.

-However, a live mediation meeting provides a quite different experience from all previous negotiations.
+However, a mediation meeting provides a quite different experience from all previous negotiations.

 Psychologically, the mediator is an intermediary and not merely an encouraging observer.
-He or she is the main person the parties are dealing with, rather than the other.
+He or she is the main person the parties are dealing with, rather than the other of them.
 Each trusts that he or she can explain and be heard and is prepared to accept the process without bringing to it the baggage of failed negotiations.

 A mediation session is not a court

-When you come to mediation, your expectation should be that the mediator will set up him/herself as a figure of sympathetic understanding providing legal knowledge and leadership together with the imagination and experience to be able to guide, steer and at times, cajole the participants into accepting the reality of facts, their own true best interests and the downside of failure to come to an agreement.
+When you come to mediation, your expectation should be that the mediator will set up him/herself as a figure of soft leadership and understanding providing the imagination and experience to be able to guide, steer and at times, cajole the participants into accepting the reality of facts, their own true best interests and the downside of failure to come to an agreement.

-That contrasts with litigation where an independent court judge imposes his or her authority.
+That contrasts with litigation where a judge imposes his or her authority and makes a binding order.

 In a court case you are not in charge.
 All that you want to say is limited by what your solicitor and barrister have decided is appropriate.You are completely in their hands as to the text, the procedure and the strategy.
 Moreover, they are bound by the rules of court.
 You may even find yourself in a situation where the only flexibility appears to be that your opponent can spin out the litigation process inexorably into the future.
 That could even be the intention of his solicitor.

-By contrast, in mediation you can change your proposals as often as you like.
+By contrast, in mediation you can think more clearly and consider the alternatives that then occur to you.
+You can change your proposals as often as you like.
 When both sides do that, many more options open up.

 The level playing field

-The second and very important use the mediator’s soft skills is in creating and maintaining a level playing field.
+The most important use the mediator’s soft skills is in creating and maintaining a level playing field.

 In absolutely every mediation, without exception, one side starts a little stronger than the other.
 The advantage may be a stronger case in law, or a deep understanding of the priorities of the other party, or knowledge that the other party is more susceptible to stress, or simply cannot afford to litigate, or has not been properly advised.